How can you easily distinguish Augmented & Virtual Reality?

 360 Virtual tours and virtual staging are becoming more popular in real estate as augmented reality and virtual reality technologies gain interest.

 Virtual reality allows potential buyers or renters to tour a property virtually, sparing them both travel time and expenses.
-Virtual staging is also possible using VR technology.
+VR staging is also possible using VR technology.
 The use of virtual reality lets real estate agents display fully furnished spaces to prospective buyers, even if the spaces are empty in reality.

 Augmented reality adds digital elements to an existing device, like an iPad or smartphone.
 Technology such as augmented reality (AR) can help prospective buyers experience a space even before the building is complete.